TRYING TO GET YOUR TEEN TO DO HOMEWORK WITHOUT A FIGHT?

-Karyn Rashoff devoted thirty-three years to a busy career in education, working as a counselor to the teen-aged subculture in California high schools—without ever a dull moment.
+Karyn Rashoff devoted thirty-three years to a busy career in education, serving as a counselor to the teen-aged subculture in California high schools—without ever a dull moment.

-“The Pacific Symphony Class Act Program – now in its 20th year – goes into 30 schools in Orange County, bringing music education in a lively and fun format to over 16,000 students every year.
-Individual Symphony musicians – talented teaching artists – are placed in year-long residencies in schools, sharing the life and music of the composer of the year.
-This year, the great American composer and conductor, Leonard Bernstein, will be introduced to children, along with trips to the gorgeous Segerstrom Concert Hall for free concerts.
-“Sharing the Joy of Music!” is this year’s theme.
+“The Pacific Symphony Orchestra Class Act Program – beginning its 25th year – goes into 32 elementary schools in Orange County, bringing music in an interactive format to over 16,000 students each year.
+Individual Symphony musicians – talented teaching artists – are placed in year-long residencies in schools, sharing the life, music and the personal trials and triumphs of the composer of the year.
+Some of the composers studied have been Beethoven, Gershwin, Tchaikovsky, Mozart, Saint-Saens, Bernstein and Vivaldi.

-“The Orange County Philharmonic Society is yet another priceless organization I am volunteering in.
+“The Philharmonic Society of Orange County is another organization that brings music to children.
 ‘The arts are essential for a civilized society, a creative and productive workforce, and the growth and vitality of the human spirit.’
-An extensive array of music education programs – in classrooms and at concerts in beautiful venues – are offered at no charge to all public and private schools in Orange County.
+A wide array of music education programs – within classrooms and at concerts – are offered at no charge to all public and private schools in Orange County.
 More than 5 million children, from kindergarten through high school, have participated in the Youth Music Education Programs since their inception in 1958.

 “When you retire, rediscover the love and passion that you put on your back burner and go for it!”

-At the age of twenty-three, Rashoff became a middle and high school counselor in a rural town in Northern California.
-In the years since, she has worked with students and families in large cities and in smaller, suburban high schools, discovering that all parents—regardless of income, ethnicity, race or social status—want the very best for their children’s education and lives.
+At twenty-three, Rashoff became a middle and high school counselor in a rural town in Northern California.
+In the years since, she has worked with students and families in high schools, discovering that all parents—regardless of income, ethnicity, race or social status—want the very best for their children’s education and lives.

 To learn more about Karyn Rashoff’s career, read her résumé.